mateen-hussain/python-coding-test/README.md

 ## Dev notes
 Functional programming was preferred over class based.
-As it makes it easy to write unit tests and makes the code modular.
+As it makes it easy to write unit tests.

 Happy to use class based (if needed).